MiczFlor/RPi-Jukebox-RFID/documentation/builders/components/mqtt/mqtt-integration.md

 ## Usage in Home Assistant

 Home Assistant does not have a native MQTT Media Player integration.
 To integrate Phoniebox into Home Assistant, you can use the Universal Media Player configuration in combination with the Home Assistant MQTT service.

-There is also an HACS addon adding Phoniebox as Media Player https://github.com/c0un7-z3r0/hass-phoniebox
+There is also an HACS addon adding Phoniebox as Media Player [Hass Phoniebox](https://github.com/c0un7-z3r0/hass-phoniebox).